Comparison: QuickBooks Online vs. Enterprise Solutions

 Unlike with QBE, you have to subscribe to a separate account for each company file.

-However, I can provide bundled subscriptions at discounted prices for my clients that have multiple company files.
+However, I can provide bundled subscriptions at discounted prices for my clients that have multiple desktop company files that they want to convert to QBO.

 4. No Price Levels, Yet UPDATE (2/8/18): Price levels are already in beta.